-From 2018, under the new AITSL and government Initial Teacher Education (ITE) requirements, all students applying to ITE courses across Australia will need meet suitability for teaching (non-academic selection) criteria as a part of course entry criteria.
-CASPer provides this, as it asks questions situated in real world scenarios that provide you with the opportunity to show your personal attributes which are important for effectiveness and success in the teaching profession.
+From 2018, under the new AITSL and government Initial Teacher Education (ITE) requirements, all students applying to ITE courses across Australia will need to meet suitability for teaching (non-academic selection) criteria as a part of course entry criteria.
+CASPer provides this, as it asks questions situated in real world scenarios.
+This gives you the opportunity to show your personal attributes which are important for effectiveness and success in the teaching profession.

 How do I take CASPer?

 All you need to complete CASPer is a computer with a web cam, a working internet connection and a valid government issued photo ID.
 CASPer can be completed at home, a library or any other location of your choice as long as you feel like you’re in a quiet space where you can focus completely.

 To sign up to complete CASPer go to takecasper.com.